 Meditation is a natural remedy against stress, anxiety and various health issues, and it has no side-effects whatsoever.
-It may help you increase productivity and efficiency, become more focused and present throughout the day and even sleep better.
+It may help you increase productivity and efficiency, become more focused and present throughout the day and even help you sleep better.
 Sometimes even a 5-minute meditation can make a big difference.

 You need to figure out when it’s best to meditate for you personally.
 It will also help to be consistent and make a habit out of your daily practice.
-Try different times of day first, to see what works and what doesn’t.
+Try different times of day first, to see what works and what most certainly doesn’t.

 As soon as the day breaks

 You need to choose a quiet time for a meditation practice.
 And it’s believed that the most quiet you can get is before everybody’s up.
 This way you’re undisturbed by outside noise and other people’s energy fields.

 First, it sets you in the right mood for the rest of the day and second - it has you focused on the present moment right from the start.

 Regular 10 or 20-minute morning meditations are a game-changing experience.
 It might not be easy to fit them into the morning schedule, but not impossible.
 You can try setting your alarm to get up 10 minutes earlier than usual.
 Or, if it’s your case, you can refrain from scrolling through Instagram pics or reading newsfeed at breakfast.

 During your morning meditation scan your entire body from head to toes, pay attention to your breath and learn to stay present, away from your wondering thoughts and worries.
 Focus on everything you’re grateful for in life and you’ll see – it’s an amazing way to kickstart the day.